-Back in January, Girls Who Travel community member Zainab posed a wonderful question in our GWT Facebook Group: How do we look after our mental health while traveling; what goes in our “self care toolkit”?
-After weeks of thought (and gathering intel from our community), we are finally ready to present this awesome list of products, strategies, and general tips for handling mental health while traveling!*
+Back in January, Girls Who Travel community member Zainab posed a wonderful question in our GWT Facebook Group: How do we look after our mental health while traveling; what goes in our ” travel self-care toolkit”?
+After weeks of thought (and gathering intel from our community), we are finally ready to present this awesome list of products, strategies, and general tips for handling mental health and building a travel self-care toolkit for our next trip!*

 *Note: We are not medical professionals.
 Definitely consult a mental health professional to find what works best for you.